 You can read the complete poem Ithaca, written by the Greek poet Constantine Cavafay, born in Alexandria – here.

 Although I have stood at the remains of an ancient Phoenician market by the Mediterranean sea in North Africa (preserved for eons with desert sand), I didn’t have to travel far this time, Ithaka, Ithaca is an inner journey:

 “Wise as you will have become, so full of experience,

 you’ll have understood by then what these Ithakas mean.”

 Notes: Bergamot, Aqueos Magnolia, Incense, Patchouli, Labanum, Incense Resinoid, Virginian Cedar, Cypriol, Benzoin.

 Ithaka is EDP, 20% concentration, 100ml/200 EUR – available at Mendittorosa.
 Longevity is remarkable, sillage noticeable.
-Test before you buy.
+Test before you buy it.

 Enjoy many journeys of life with Ithaka always in your mind!